Enjoy the poems below in honor of National Poetry Month

 The poetry in this book is revolutionary.
 The fact that I'm blogging about it 40 years later is a testament to how good the poetry in this book really is.
 It's moving and quiet and powerful and gentle.
 It screams and it shouts and it whispers.
 It sings.
 It makes you laugh and cry and wonder.
 You agree with it.
 You question it.
 You shake your head at one page and reread the next page five times.
 At a point in my life when the image I had of myself was becoming obscure, this book helped me see myself clearly again.
 As a woman and as a writer.

 I love the words in this book.
 I love the women in this book.
 If only I could meet them.
 Sit with them.
 Talk to them.
 Listen to them.
-Hear them read their words.
+Hear their words in their voices.
 See them and the images they have become, their transitions now complete.
 If only I could see their now after being so affected by their then.

 Here is one of the two poems I wrote after being inspired by this book.
 The book my mother gave me.